bsansouci/bsb-native/jscomp/bsb/templates/basic/README.md

 ## Build bytecode
 `npm run build`

-To build other targets (like native or js) you can call bsb directly (or add a script) with the `-backend` flag, like `./node_nodules/.bin/bsb -backend native` or `./node_nodules/.bin/bsb -backend js`.
+To build other targets (like native or js) you can call bsb directly (or add a npm script) with the `-backend` flag, like `./node_nodules/.bin/bsb -backend native` or `./node_nodules/.bin/bsb -backend js`.

 ## Run
 `./lib/bs/bytecode/index.byte`